redis/redis-doc/topics/data-types-intro.md

 of ten seconds.
 Later the `TTL` command is called in order to check the remaining time to live for the key.

-In order to set and check expires in milliseconds, check the `PEXPIRE` the `PTTL` commands, and the full list of `SET` options.
+In order to set and check expires in milliseconds, check the `PEXPIRE` and the `PTTL` commands, and the full list of `SET` options.

 <a name="lists"></a>